Ok, before I go into a rant on kids’ menus please let me know…

 2.5 million, or 7.5 percent of Canadians are affected directly by food allergy (Soller et al., 2012).
 And a total of 50 percent of Canadian households are affected, directly or indirectly, by food allergy (Harrington et al., 2012) – Semantic Scholar

 So I’d really love to see restaurants and hotels step up to help remove the stress that comes with feeding kids outside the home.
 By offering foods that are easier for kids to eat without sacrificing on nutrition.
-And by taking into consideration dietary needs for families so they can eat out or in without the worry of someone falling ill.
+And by taking into consideration the dietary needs of families so they can eat out or in without the worry of someone falling ill.

-Once a family finds an eating establishment who understands their needs and makes eating out a stress-free (and healthier) experience, that family is coming back – again and again.
+Once a family finds an eating establishment that understands their needs and makes eating out a stress-free (and healthier) experience, that family is coming back – again and again.
 Oh, and they are telling all their friends about it on Facebook or posting photos of their kids eating on Instagram.

 It’s a win-win!